bcgsc/btl/README.md

-# Bioinformations Technology Lab of the Genome Sciences Centre
+# Bioinformatics Technology Lab of the Genome Sciences Centre

 See the content of the website at https://bcgsc.github.io/btl/